Study of the United States Institutes for Student Leaders 2020 on Social Entrepreneurship

 Candidates nominated for this program will:

-- Demonstrate very good level of English (First Certificate level minimum – certificate NOT required).
+- demonstrate very good level of English (First Certificate level minimum – the examination certificate is NOT required)

 Frequently Asked Questions